 “Too busy” is a scheduling signal.
 Your fitness is fine — you just didn’t have time.
 The plan redistributes volume across your remaining days without changing the intensity mix.
 If busy weeks are a recurring pattern, the plan may proactively reduce your weekly session count and increase the value of each individual session.

 “Too tired” is a training signal.
 Your body is telling you that the current workload is higher than you can absorb.
-This might mean your ACWR is creeping up even if the numbers haven’t hit the caution zone yet — because subjective fatigue often leads objective metrics.
-Pacewright responds by dialing back intensity for the next few days.
+Subjective fatigue usually shows up before anything measurable does,3 which is why Pacewright treats it as a signal in its own right rather than waiting for a number to confirm it.
+It responds by dialing back intensity for the next few days.
 It takes “too tired” seriously because ignoring fatigue is how overtraining starts.

 “Not feeling well” or “injured” are health signals.
 These trigger a more conservative response.
 Pacewright doesn’t just reschedule — it enters a return-from-break protocol where your plan rebuilds gradually rather than picking up where you left off.